 Founder & Executive Director

-Katie Gingerich is a social innovator and peace educator, and gets excited when the worlds of innovation collide.
-She is the founder and director of The Ripple Effect Education, a start-up initiative that develops and facilitates conflict resolution and social justice programs for youth ages 5 – 18.
-She is an active participant of the Epp Peace Incubator program, based in the Kindred Credit Union Centre for Peace Advancement, at the University of Waterloo.
+Katie Gingerich is a social innovator and peace educator, and gets excited when the worlds of peace and innovation collide.
+She holds a BA in Peace & Conflict Studies from the University of Waterloo and a certificate in Conflict Management and Mediation from Conrad Grebel University College.
+She is an active participant of the Kindred Credit Union Centre for Peace Advancement.
 Katie uses her training in peace studies, conflict management and analysis, mediation, circle process, and facilitation to create games, simulations and activities that are relevant, thought-provoking and skill-building opportunities for participants.
 Since 2012, she has developed peace education programs for camps, community groups, and classrooms, and is passionate about giving youth the tools they need to transform conflict and seek justice.
 In 2019, she was the recipient of the Kitchener Youth Action Council’s Youth Ally award.
 Connect with Katie.

 Manager of Programs